Wilhelmena Rhodes Kelly

 Wilhelmena Rhodes Kelly (née Rhodes December 11, 1946 – October 16, 2019) was an African-American genealogist who traced her American lineage to the April 5, 1614, union of Pocahontas and John Rolfe.
 She was also a member of the Jamestowne Society.
-In 2019 she became the New York State Regent and a member of the National Board of Management, highest ranking woman of color in the National Society Daughters of the American Revolution (NSDAR), since its founding in 1890.
+In 2019 she became the New York State Regent and a member of the National Board of Management, making her the highest-ranking woman of color in the National Society Daughters of the American Revolution (NSDAR) since its founding in 1890.
 She was a pioneer of African-American genealogy.
 Born and raised in Brooklyn, she was a local Brooklyn historian and member of the Society of Old Brooklynites (SOB), one of the borough's oldest civic organizations.
 She was the author of books on Bedford-Stuyvesant as well as the Crown Heights and Weeksville sections of Brooklyn, and family genealogy books tracing her family's American roots.